360Appz/Restaurant_Reservation/README.md

 * MySql (As data is structured in nature, MySQL RDMS is enough)

 * ### Reason for technology stack
 On most front-end frameworks like angular,react native, or vue.js.
 HTML & CSS is commonly used for styling and presentation.
 In this case, PHP is used as the backend as it works well with MySql database system.
-Unless, other database such as MongoDb is required for unstructured data, the javascript will be a much better option as JSON works well javascript
+Unless, other database such as MongoDb is required, for unstructured data, then javascript will be a much better option as JSON works well javascript

 ## Bugs